 attr selection = rand > 0.5

-Define a boolean attribute that can be used for selection to select 50% of the objects randomly.
+Define a Boolean attribute that can be used for a selection to select 50 percent of the objects randomly.

-Define a string attribute that can be used by a CGA shape grammar rule to control e.g. building appearance.
+Define a string attribute that can be used by a CGA shape grammar rule to control, for example, building appearance.

 Layer attribute code in detail

-Map layers in general define one or more attributes as a function of the location and optionally a mapping channel.
-The dimension of the map are normalized to the interval [0..1].
-Thus the lower left corner of your map has the coordinates (0, 0) and the upper right corner of the map has the coordinates (1, 1).
-The normalized position is available as the predefined values "u" and "v" respectively for attribute functions.
-For example the following function will control the elevation by trigonometric functions:
+Map layers in general define one or more attributes as a function of the location and, optionally, a mapping channel.
+The dimensions of the map are normalized to the interval [0..1].
+Thus the lower left corner of the map has the coordinates (0, 0) and the upper right corner of the map has the coordinates (1, 1).
+The normalized position is available as the predefined values "u" and "v", respectively, for attribute functions.
+For example, the following function will control the elevation by trigonometric functions:

 attr PI2 = 3.141 * 2 // approx. 2 x PI